ink-analyzer/ink-vscode/TESTING.md

 ![contract `mod` code action](/images/screenshots/code-action.png 'contract `mod` code action')

-Positioning the cursor either on an ink! attribute (e.g. on an `#[ink::contract]`) or on the "declaration" (e.g. anywhere on the line `pub mod flipper {` but not inside the body) of a Rust item that is either already annotated with ink! attributes or can be annotated with ink! attributes (e.g. `mod`, `struct`, `fn`, `impl` e.t.c) will trigger a "light bulb" with relevant code actions.
+Positioning the cursor either on an ink! attribute (e.g. on an `#[ink::contract]`) or on the "declaration" (e.g. anywhere on the line `mod erc20 {` but not inside the body) of a Rust item that is either already annotated with ink! attributes or can be annotated with ink! attributes (e.g. `mod`, `struct`, `fn`, `impl` e.t.c) will trigger a "light bulb" with relevant code actions.